 - If there is an obvious typographical error (such as "per <T5>" instead of "per <G5>"), this does not mean that the error should be taken literally until corrected in a future update. - Understand the realities of the VEX IQ Robot construction system.
 For example, if a Robot could hover above the Field for a whole Match, that would create loopholes in many of the rules.
 But... they can't.
 So... don't worry about it. - When in doubt, if there is no rule prohibiting an action, it is generally legal.
-However, if you have to ask whether a given action would violate <S1>, <G1>, or <T1> then that's probably a good indication that it is outside the spirit of the competition. - In general, Teams will be given the "benefit of the doubt" in the case of accidental or edge-case rules infractions.
+However, if you have to ask whether a given action would violate <S1>, <G1>, or <T1> then that's probably a good indication that it is outside the spirit of the competition.
+On the other hand, if there's not a rule that makes a Robot part legal, it's not allowed. - In general, Teams will be given the "benefit of the doubt" in the case of accidental or edge-case rules infractions.
 However, there is a limit to this allowance, and repeated or strategic infractions will still be penalized.